ClusterLabs/pacemaker/doc/sphinx/Pacemaker_Explained/resources.rst

   may require the resource's ``target-role`` to be set to ``Stopped`` then ``Started`` to be recovered.

+* When a resource is put into maintenance mode (by setting ``maintenance=true``): The resource will be marked as unmanaged.
+(This overrides ``is-managed=true``.)

+  Additionally, all monitor operations will be stopped, except those specifying ``role`` as ``Stopped`` (which will be newly initiated if appropriate).
+As with unmanaged resources in general, starting a resource on a node other than where the cluster expects it to be will cause problems.

 * When a node is put into standby: All resources will be moved away from the node, and all ``monitor`` operations will be stopped on the node, except those specifying ``role`` as ``Stopped`` (which will be newly initiated if appropriate).

+* When a node is put into maintenance mode: All resources that are active on the node will be marked as in maintenance mode.
+See above for more details.

-* When the cluster is put into maintenance mode: All resources will be marked as unmanaged.
-All monitor operations will be stopped, except those specifying ``role`` as ``Stopped`` (which will be newly initiated if appropriate).
-As with single unmanaged resources, starting a resource on a node other than where the cluster expects it to be will cause problems.
+* When the cluster is put into maintenance mode: All resources in the cluster will be marked as in maintenance mode.
+See above for more details.

+A resource is in maintenance mode if the cluster, the node where the resource is active, or the resource itself is configured to be in maintenance mode.
+If a resource is in maintenance mode, then it is also unmanaged.
+However, if a resource is unmanaged, it is not necessarily in maintenance mode.

 .. _s-operation-defaults: